kayenymiriam/TECH-JOB-SALARIES-GLOBALLY/README.md

 ### INTRODUCTION
-This is a Power BI and SQL project on the analysis of employment-related information for employees in the technology industry.
+This is a Power BI and SQL (SQL Server Management Studio) project on the analysis of employment-related information for employees in the technology industry.

 ### OBJECTIVES
 1. What are the most common job titles in the dataset?